Grandma's Mason Jar

 Stick in the Mud Method: I know of some people who have simply stuck the rose cuttings in the ground without covering it with a jar, and they have had some success.
 This method works best in mild climates with good soil.

-The Baggie Method: This was the first method I ever tried.
+The Baggie Method: The success rate of this method is POOR.
+This was the first method I ever tried.
 Here you fill 2-inch plastic pots with potting soil, insert the rose stem halfway inside the pot, then put the pots into a one-gallon plastic zip-lock bag.
 You can get four 2-inch pots into each gallon bag.
-I didn't like this method because it caused many of the cuttings to rot since the bags tended to fold over and therefore prevented the air from circulating.
-The success rate of this method is not very good.
-It may be helpful to place a couple of small sticks inside the bag to help keep it upright and full of air.
+I didn't like this method because it caused many of the cuttings to rot since the bags tended to fold over and therefore prevented the air from circulating It may be helpful to place a couple of small sticks inside the bag to help keep it upright and full of air.

 The Misting Method: As you get more sophisticated in your rose propagating methods you may eventually want to set up a misting bench.
 It can be an open-air bench or one enclosed in a greenhouse, or even a small misting box, similar to the one my husband Bob built for me.
 (Refer to "How We Made Our Misting Box," from Rose Ecstasy.
 You could choose to rig it up with a manual or an automatically-timed mister, whatever your time, money, or expertise will allow.
 I am fortunate to have a very handy guy for a husband, who is a good sport whenever I come up with these crazy project ideas.